gradha/gradha.github.io/src/articles/37-chromecast-without-internet-is-the-shitcast.rst

 configured to get the new password and join the network.
 Looking around the play store we even found an app named `Rakuten Viki
 <https://play.google.com/store/apps/details?id=com.viki.android>`_ which
-offered streaming Corean dramas with Spanish subtitles.
+offered streaming Korean dramas with Spanish subtitles.
 The alcohol joining us met the required standards so we tried the first chapter of `Strong Girl Do Bong Soon <https://www.viki.com/tv/32311c-strong-woman-do-bong-soon>`_.
 This drama goes about a weird fiction lineage of herculean strength Korean women.